zcrayfish/gophernicus/README.md

 * Code to work around UMN client bugs removed.
 This client needs to be fixed.
 * default width changed to 74
 * Automated testing to guard against broken builds (github workflows)
+* vhost support removed.
+Use multiple IP (preferably IPv6) addresses if you need to run multiple sites.

 (If you are looking for installation documentation, please see INSTALL.md).